Gradient Flow Renormalisation for Meson Mixing and Lifetimes: Results

 Since we are simulating a `charm-strange' meson, the $\Delta Q=2$ bag parameters do not have proper physical meaning.
 These can however be considered as a proxy to the short-distance effects of $D^0$ meson mixing, where we assume spectator effects to be small.
 In the literature, the short-distance matrix elements for $D^0$ mixing have been calculated on the lattice by FNAL/MILC at $N_f=2+1$ and ETMC at $N_f=2+1+1$, with $\mu=3\,$GeV.
 ETMC finds a value of $B_1^{\overline{\rm MS}}=0.757(27)$~\cite{Carrasco:2015pra}.
 FNAL/MILC quotes a value for $\langle{\cal O}_1\rangle^{\overline{\rm MS}}$ which, using PDG~\cite{ParticleDataGroup:2022pth}, translates to $B_1^{\overline{\rm MS}}=0.795(57)$~\cite{Bazavov:2017weg}.
 There is also a prediction from HQET sum rules, yielding $B_1^{\overline{\rm MS}}=0.654^{+0.060}_{-0.052}$~\cite{Kirk:2017juj}.
 The preliminary results shown here in figure~\ref{fig:D2O1_MSb} lie between the two lattice values and slightly above that from HQET sum rules.
-To incorporate both the statistical uncertainty of the data and the systematic error of truncation in perturbation theory, we take the range from the different perturbative treatments as the range of our final value and assume symmetric errors, yielding
+To incorporate both the statistical uncertainty of the data and the systematic error of truncation in perturbation theory, we take the full spread of the different perturbative treatments at NNLO including higher logs as the range of our final value and choose to symmetrise the errors, yielding

-While further systematic uncertainties are still to be included, this agreement with existing values looks promising.
+While further systematic uncertainties are still to be included, this agreement with existing values is promising.

 Next we consider the $B_1^{\Delta Q=0}$ and $\epsilon_1$ bag parameters.
 Although the continuum limit at fixed flow time avoids mixing with lower-dimensional operators, power divergences may still emerge in the SFTX; see e.g.~Ref.~\cite{Kim:2021qae}.
 We plan to address this issue in the future.
-In the meantime, we consider the perturbative matching calculated for the difference of $\Delta Q=0$ operators with different spectator quarks, where the troublesome terms cancel.
+In the meantime, we use the perturbative matching calculated for the difference of $\Delta Q=0$ operators with different spectator quarks, where the troublesome terms cancel.
 The combinations of the matching matrices and the continuum-limit lattice data are shown in figure~\ref{fig:D0_MSb} for $B_1^{\Delta Q=0,\overline{\rm MS}}$ and $\epsilon_1^{\overline{\rm MS}}$.